deepset-ai/haystack/docs/_src/api/api/document_store.md

 - `scheme`: 'https' or 'http', protocol used to connect to your elasticsearch instance
 - `ca_certs`: Root certificates for SSL: it is a path to certificate authority (CA) certs on disk.
 You can use certifi package with certifi.where() to find where the CA certs file is located in your machine.
 - `verify_certs`: Whether to be strict about ca certificates
+- `recreate_index`: If set to True, an existing elasticsearch index will be deleted and a new one will be created using the config you are using for initialization.
+Be aware that all data in the old index will be lost if you choose to recreate the index.
+Be aware that both the document_index and the label_index will be recreated.
+- `create_index`:
-- `create_index`: Whether to try creating a new index (If the index of that name is already existing, we will just continue in any case
+    Whether to try creating a new index (If the index of that name is already existing, we will just continue in any case) ..deprecated:: 2.0
+        This param is deprecated.
+In the next major version we will always try to create an index if there is no existing index (the current behaviour when create_index=True).
+If you are looking to recreate an existing index by deleting it first if it already exist use param recreate_index.
 - `refresh_type`: Type of ES refresh used to control when changes made by a request (e.g. bulk) are made visible to search.
                      If set to 'wait_for', continue only after changes are visible (slow, but safe).
                      If set to 'false', continue directly (fast, but sometimes unintuitive behaviour when docs are not immediately available after ingestion).